spalmas/SDG-MENARO/README.md

 -   **output/**

-    -   *INDICATORS_MENARO.Rdata*: final database of indicators in MENARO to use for analysis
+    -   *indicator_data_MENARO.Rdata*: final database of indicators in MENARO used in analysis

 -   **source_data/**